-All electric cars will have to meet the type-approval standards applicable for all road-going cars.
+All electric cars will have to meet the type-approval standards applicable to all road going cars.
 On top of these standards, the cars will have to meet the regulations stipulated by the FIA.
 These are outlined in ISC, Appendix J 253, Article 18.22.

 Permanent monitoring of the high-voltage system is important for the safe operation of an electric rally car.
-The master alarm indicator will provide information on the status of the high-voltage system by the means of light signals, visible to the interior and exterior of the competing car.
-Sensor systems will immediately report a fault on the high-voltage system which can then be switched off from inside or outside the cockpit area.
-Irrespective of this, the system is completely switched off immediately in the event that an severe impact is detected.
+The master alarm indicator will provide information of the status of the high-voltage system by the means of light signals, visible to the interior and exterior of the competing car.
+Sensor systems will immediately report a fault on the high-voltage system which can then be switched off from the inside or outside the cockpit area once the fault has been rectified.